 The UE shall be provided with the valid information about the SAN serving each cell in the test before the test.

-UE is configured with 1 SMTC for the inter-frequency measurement.
-Both Cell 1 and Cell 2 are associated with the configured SMTC.
+UE is configured with 2 non-overlapping SMTCs.
+The SMTC periodicity is 20 ms, and SMTC1 is associated with Cell 1 with offset 0, and SMTC2 is associated with Cell 2 with offset 10 ms.